 Everyone owns at least 1 pair of white shoes.
 I had a pair of white Adidas I absolutely loved.
 But over time they got filthy.
 Thus, I knew I needed to research how to care for white shoes.

-To care for white shoes, start by applying a stain and water repellant.
+Start by applying a stain & water repellant.
 A fabric guard spray also helps keep canvas and fabric shoes looking great too.
-For white shoes worn regularly, plan to deep clean every 2 weeks or so and household products like Borax, toothpaste, baking soda, and hydrogen peroxide can help restore white shoes that have gotten stained.
+For white shoes worn regularly, plan to deep clean every 2 weeks.
+Household products like Borax, toothpaste, baking soda & hydrogen peroxide can help restore white shoes that have gotten stained.

 But there’s a lot more to get into.